hustvl/SparseTrack/README.md

 **Here includes the implementation of the [Detectron2](https://github.com/facebookresearch/detectron2) version of YOLOv8 detector and its usage in SparseTrack for tracking.**

+## Copmlie GMC

+You can refer to [complie GMC](https://github.com/hustvl/SparseTrack#compile-gmcgloble-motion-compensation-module).

 ## Usage
 ```shell
 git clone -b v8 https://github.com/hustvl/SparseTrack.git